PyBites-Open-Source/karmabot/README.md

 If `nox` cannot be found, use `python -m nox` instead.

 For different sessions see the `nox.py` file.
 You can run `nox --list` to see a list of all available sessions.

+If you want to run tests locally via `pytest` you have to provide a valid `.karmabot` settings file or the respective enviroment variables.

 Please make sure all tests and checks pass before opening pull requests!